 - While the detail frosting is wet, you can also add small detail effects, like candied beads and sprinkles.
 The frosting will act as a glue to hold the details in place.

 - When you're done decorating, wait at least 3 hours up to overnight to dry.
-The longer the frosting dried, the more stable it becomes.
+The longer the frosting dries, the more stable it becomes.

 - Here are some decorating ideas for Hanukkah cookies.
 Of course, you can use this decorating process for any holiday, or just because!
 Let loose your inner artist and get creative.
 It's fun, and I find it strangely relaxing... almost like a meditation.
 The resulting cookies are like little pieces of art, almost too beautiful to eat!
 They make great gifts.